Mobistudy/Mobistudyapp/README.md

 ```

 In order to be able to retrieve files that are stored in the app through iTunes,
-make sure the following also is present:
+make sure the following also is present (needed for testing only):
 ```xml
 <key>UIFileSharingEnabled</key>
 <true/>